UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module8/module8_05.md

        [ 8,  9, 10, 11]])
 ```

-In the code above `.reshape` simply reshapes the orginal 1D array to a
+In the code above, `.reshape` simply reshapes the original 1D array to a
 2D array with a 3 x 4 shape.

-Let’s say I want to select `6`.
-It’s located at column 2 and row 1
+Let’s say we want to select `6`.
+It’s located in row 1 and column 2
-(remember we index including 0) .
+(remember that the index includes 0).

 ``` python
 arr2[1, 2]